MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 ms.localizationpriority: medium
 ms.custom: RS5
 ---
-# Ensure that your machine is set up for conversion
+# Known Issues and Troubleshooting Tips
-We provide a list of best practices here.
-A couple of considerations regarding the drivers the following
+Here are the a couple of known issues and troubleshooting tips to consider when converting your apps to MSIX.

 ## Known Issues
 #### MSIX Packaging Tool driver considerations